Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: The Kompaneets RMS Approximation

 Equation \eqref{eq:theta_u_K} assures that both systems get the same low-energy cutoff.
-Equation \eqref{eq:4theta_r} determines the high-energy cutoff of the spectrum, since the maximum energy in the shock, $\epsilon_{\rm max}$, is similar to $\langle\Delta \epsilon / \epsilon\rangle$.
+Equation \eqref{eq:4theta_r} determines the high-energy cutoff of the spectrum, since the maximum energy in the shock, $\epsilon_{\rm max}$, is roughly equal to $\langle\Delta \epsilon / \epsilon\rangle$.
 The third and final relation is given by equating the average photon energy in the downstream, $\bar{\epsilon}_d$, between the two models.
 In the case of a real RMS, $\bar{\epsilon}_d$ is determined by the shock jump conditions.
-In \komrad, $\bar{\epsilon}_d$ is uniquely determined by the value of $y_r$.
+In \komrad, $\bar{\epsilon}_d$ is uniquely determined by the value of $y_r$ (given fixed values for $\theta_r$ and $R$).
 Unfortunately, there is no analytic way to relate them to one another.
 Hence, $\bar{\epsilon}_d$ is found in \komrad\ by numerical integration of the downstream photon distribution.

+The shape of the spectrum in the RMS zone is completely determined by the three parameters discussed above.
+In the downstream zone, the photons continue to interact with the electrons.
+The downstream electrons have a temperature $\theta_{\rm C}$, where $\theta_{\rm C}$ is the Compton temperature defined as the temperature with which there is no energy transfer between the photon and electron population.
+Thus, there is no energy gain in the downstream for the photon population as a whole.
+The Compton temperature $\theta_{\rm C}$ is not a free parameter in the model: similarly to ${\bar \epsilon}_d$, it is uniquely determined by the parameters $R$, $y_r$, and $\theta_r$.